DeepLabCut/DeepLabCut/docs/standardDeepLabCut_UserGuide.md

 **GUI:**

 To begin, navigate to Aanaconda Prompt Terminal and right-click to "open as admin "(Windows), or simply launch "Terminal" (unix/MacOS) on your computer.
 We assume you have DeepLabCut installed (if not, see Install docs!).
 Next, launch your conda env (i.e., for example `conda activate DEEPLABCUT`).
 Then, simply run ``python -m deeplabcut``.
 The below functions are available to you in an easy-to-use graphical user interface.
 While most functionality is available, advanced users might want the additional flexibility that command line interface offers.
-Read more [here](https://deeplabcut.github.io/DeepLabCut/docs/PROJECT_GUI.html).
+Read more below.
 ```{Hint}
 🚨 If you use Windows, please always open the terminal with administrator privileges!
 Right click, and "run as administrator".
 ```